 It is important to note that the phrases "separate purchases," "sequential purchases" and "component purchases" are all specifically defined by Chapter 252 of the Local Government Code.27 "Separate purchases" means purchases, made separately, of items that in normal purchasing practices would be purchased in one purchase.
-"Sequential purchases" means purchases, made over a period of time, of items that in normal purchasing practices would be purchases" means purchases of the component parts of an item that in normal purchasing practices would be purchased in one purchases.
+"Sequential purchases" means purchases, made over a period of time, of items that in normal purchase.
+"Component purchases" means purchases of the component parts of an item that in normal purchasing practices would be purchased in one purchase.